Honchkrow/DeconE/README.md

 ## Section 8: Well-Characterized Deconvolution Datasets

 In addition, we collected 14 well-characterized deconvolution datasets for users.
-Some of them are known cell type proportion.
-Some datasets with out known the truw proportion, but the related phenotype can be accessed.
+Some of them are known cell-type proportions.
+Some datasets without know the true proportion, but the related phenotype can be accessed.
 We provide the processed datasets with **bulk data**, **reference data** as well as **true proportions**, which means that these datasets can be used directly.
-We summried the datasets as the following table.
+We summarized the datasets in the following table.

 | NO. | NAME | Description | Type | Proportion | Source |
 | :----: | :----: | :----: | :----: | :----: | :----: |